The Bankrate promise

-The process of altering auto loan terms as part of Chapter 13 may also include what’s known as a “cramdown,” which reduces the amount you must pay the lender to the fair market value of the car.
-The timeline of your car purchase is an important factor in a cramdown.
-In particular, there is a 910 rule that applies to cramdowns.
+The process of altering auto loan terms as part of Chapter 13 may also include what’s known as a “cramdown,” which reduces the amount you must pay the lender to the car’s fair market value.

-- Newer cars: If you bought your car within 910 days of your bankruptcy filing, you must pay the full value of the car loan, though your interest rate may be reduced.
+- Within 910 days: If you took out an auto loan within 910 days of filing for bankruptcy, you must pay the full value of the car loan.
+However, your interest rate may be reduced.

-- Older cars: If you purchased your car more than 910 days before filing for bankruptcy, you’re only required to repay the car’s current fair market value.
+- More than 910 days: If you took out an auto loan more than 910 days before filing for bankruptcy, you are only required to repay the car’s current fair market value.

 Reasons you wouldn’t keep your car during Chapter 13 bankruptcy

-The vehicle is not in good shape or is unreliable.
-Under these circumstances, it may make more sense to simply give up the car.
+- The vehicle is not in good shape or is unreliable.
+Under these circumstances, simply giving up the car may make more sense.

-- You have significant equity in the vehicle, which exceeds the bankruptcy exemption levels in your state.
+- You have significant equity in the vehicle that exceeds the bankruptcy exemption levels in your state.

 The bottom line

-Filing bankruptcy does not automatically mean that a car purchased with a secured loan will be repossessed.
-Under both Chapter 7 and Chapter 13 bankruptcy codes there are provisions that protect your car.
+Filing bankruptcy does not automatically mean a car purchased with a secured loan will be repossessed.
+Provisions protect your car under both Chapter 7 and Chapter 13 bankruptcy codes.
 Working with a bankruptcy attorney can help you decide which approach to bankruptcy makes the most sense for your financial situation.